atakanaltok/awesome-useful-websites/README.md

 ## Privacy

 - <https://www.nothingprivate.ml/> - See why you are not anonymous by using private browsing mode or incognito mode (or you can directly read from [here](https://github.com/gautamkrishnar/nothing-private))
-- <https://www.privacytools.io/> - Q: How much privacy do you want?
-A: Yes
 - <https://securityplanner.consumerreports.org/> ($) - Cut down on data collection and prevent hackers from invading your laptop, tablet and even your phone.
 Answer a few simple questions to get customized recommendations to help you
 - <https://mywhisper.net/> - Text encryption tool, based on AES cryptography
 - <https://beencrypted.com/> - To become more encrypted